Canon XT vs Olympus E-PM1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XT and Olympus PEN E-PM1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the XT and the E-PM1 have been discontinued, but can regularly be found used on eBay.
+Both the XT and the E-PM1 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the E-PM1 was followed by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the XT and E-PM1 can be found, respectively, in the Canon XT Manual (free pdf) or the online Olympus E-PM1 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon XT and the Olympus E-PM1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.